 The app comes with a 7-day free trial period, which is for you to decide whether or not to go with the app.

 For the success and growth of your WooCommerce business, it’s important you keep an eye on your sales metrics.
 To make this happen, you need an efficient system to track your data.

 And that efficient system can be created by integrating Quickbooks with WooCommerce.
-With this system in place, you are saved the trouble of manually entering your sales record to an excel sheet.
+This system in place saves you the trouble of manually entering your sales record to an excel sheet.
 A task which is boring and time-consuming.

 Quickbooks, like we earlier pointed out, comes in different versions.
 In the interest of your e-Commerce store, we recommend you go for Quickbooks online due to its ease of integration with WooCommerce.

 We’ve shared with you four different integration solutions you can try your hands on.
-They all work, but it’s left for you to determine which will suit your business the most.
+They all work, but it’s up to you to determine which will suit your business the most.